MuhammedBurakGormus/Beam-Bending-Analysis-GUI/README.md

-# Beam Bending Analyis MATLAB Application
+# Beam Bending Analysis MATLAB Application

 The MATLAB GUI allows the analysis of beam structures using Finite Element Method (1D) such that:
 - The deflection values throughout the length of a beam